-- Students are eligible for a clinical placement after they have completed 18 units and are fully admitted. - b.
-The clinical placement must be at one of the following sites: - 1. a government entity - 2. a school, college or university - 3. a nonprofit or charitable corporation - a licensed health facility (as defined by Sections 1250, 1250.2, 1250.3 of the Health & Safety Code) - Students must follow the protocol for clinical training and can only be placed at approved sites. - d.
+- Pacific Oaks course work totaling 48 semester units, including: - No less than 12 semester units of course work in the areas of marriage, family, and child counseling, and marital and family systems approaches to treatment. - 2.
+No less than 6 semester units of supervised clinical practicum, including completion of one year of clinical placement in an approved setting, concurrent with the practicum seminar. - a.
+Students are eligible for a clinical placement after they have completed 18 units and are fully admitted. - b.
+The clinical placement must be at one of the following sites: - 1. a government entity - 2. a school, college or university - 3. a nonprofit or charitable corporation - a licensed health facility (as defined by Sections 1250, 1250.2, 1250.3 of the Health & Safety Code) - c.
+Students must follow the protocol for clinical training and can only be placed at approved sites. - d.
 It is recommended that students plan on working between 10-20 hours per week for a minimum of nine months to one year. - e.
-Students must collect 150 hours of direct client contact while enrolled in the practicum seminar. - A minimum of seven hours of training or course work in child abuse assessment and reporting. - A minimum of ten hours of training or course work in human sexuality. - D. Students must complete course work in spousal or partner abuse assessment, detection and intervention.
-This requirement applies to applicants who enter the program on or after January 1, 1996. - E. Master's Thesis Project.
+Students must collect 150 hours of direct client contact while enrolled in the practicum seminar. - B. A minimum of seven hours of training or course work in child abuse assessment and reporting. - C. A minimum of ten hours of training or course work in human sexuality. - D. Students must complete course work in spousal or partner abuse assessment, detection and intervention.
+This requirement applies to applicants who enter the program on or after January 1, 1996. - E. HD 277A, B, C Thesis Development - F. HD 299 Master's Thesis Project.